Enryun/Common_SwiftUI/README.md

 A customizable segment control view in SwiftUI.

 `SegmentControl` provides a customizable segmented control interface, allowing for the selection among multiple options.
 It features customizable active/inactive tint colors, an adjustable height, and a dynamic or static indicator for the active tab.
 Additionally, it offers a configuration for the indicator's appearance and position based on the selected segment.

+Parameters:
+- `tabs`: An array of `Item`, representing each segment option.
+Required to conform to `Hashable`.
+- `activeTab`: A binding to the currently active segment.
+- `height`: The height of the segment control.
+- `activeTint`: Color for the active segment.
+- `inActiveTint`: Color for inactive segments.
+- `indicatorConfiguration`: Configuration for the segment indicator, including color and corner radius.
+- `displayItem`: A closure that provides a view for displaying each segment option.

 Example: